Server: Telsial [SEA]

 Ice Pike (1 - 15/15): Create ice spikes from the ground that freezes a lot of mobs.
 Great for crowd control due to its long freeze duration, short cooldown and 3 overheat.

 Ice Wall (0 - 15/15): Create a wall of Ice, which shape depends on arrow/mouse keys.
-By itself it does not really serve much purpose but it does huge damage when use in conjunction with Psychic Pressure (Psychokino).
+By itself it does not really serve much purpose other than freezing but it does huge damage when use in conjunction with Psychic Pressure (Psychokino).
 Psychic Pressure when used on Ice Wall can trigger ice shards to fly out, which can trigger almost 10 shards per tick of Psychic Pressure each shard doing 100% damage.
 When this combo is used on saalus bosses, it also freezes them.
+Adjust the skill points depending on how many ice walls you want to hit.

 Ice Blast (10/10): Does damage to frozen or chilled enemies.
 The easiest way to use this skill is to use all 3 overheat of Ice Blast when Frost Pillar is used since mobs trapped by Frost Pillar will be constantly frozen.